 - If you work entirely from home, you can claim the “cost” of occupancy in your home office.
 It includes expenses on items that you use when you work in that particular space.
-Some examples are computer hardware and software, lighting, and heating or cooling costs.
+Some examples are computer hardware and software, information and communications technology, lighting, and heating or cooling costs.
 These deductions apply whether you are self-employed or you work for a company as a home-based employee.

 - If you work from home from time to time, you can claim the cost of the use of your personal computer and phone and Internet usage.
 For example, you check and respond to work-related emails on that particular space during the weekend or at night.